-SoFi Money® is a cash management system that can help you get a handle on exactly where your money is going now.
+SoFi Checking and Savings® is a cash management system that can help you get a handle on exactly where your money is going now.
 There are no account fees and everything can be managed from the comfort of your cell phone.

 SoFi has also partnered with a range of trusted insurance products to offer life, auto, homeowners, and renters coverage through SoFi Protect.
 You may be able to save money on your existing policies by switching, or simply provide a new level of security for the future during these uncertain times.

 Although income cuts are no one’s idea of a good time, the chaos surrounding the coronavirus does offer many Americans the opportunity to take a closer look at their finances and their careers.
 Although many of the changes we’ve undergone over the last few months weren’t expected, that doesn’t mean they have to be completely negative!